chrislattman/blogging-project/docs/ssh/README.md

 On Windows, use Git Bash to perform any commands on this page except `rsync`.
 On Linux, you might need to install `openssh-client` with a [package manager](../terminal-commands#package-managers) to use `ssh`, as well as the bundled `scp` and `sftp` file transfer commands.

 To access a remote server using any of the commands on this page, `sshd` (the SSH daemon) must be running on the server.
-You might need to install `openssh-server` on the server.
+You might need to install `openssh-server` on a Linux server, or follow [these](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui#install-openssh-for-windows) instructions for a Windows server.

 ## Table of Contents